 Red Sox ownership continues to concern themselves with the strangest things.
 After an inning when Will Middlebrooks made two errors, Bobby Valentine sarcastically said “nice inning, kid.”

 What should have been nothing became a story after ownership supposedly talked to Valentine about his comments (per ESPN.com).

 In a season where the starting pitching staff has struggled, the last thing that ownership should be worried about is a sarcastic comment made by the manager.

-Terry Francona makes and unnanounced visit to the Red Sox clubhouse.
+Former manager makes unannounced visit to the Red Sox clubhouse

 Prior to a game against the New York Yankees, Terry Francona visited Red Sox players in the clubhouse.

 While Bobby Valentine tried to brush it off, saying, “I didn’t think it was any big deal I didn’t see it.
 I wasn’t there partaking in the conversation.
 But what’s the big deal?” (per Boston.com)

 Though this is no fault of Valentine’s, it shows the lack of respect he has in the baseball community; either that or the gusto that Francona has to come in unannounced.